MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 ﻿---
-title: Prebuilt solution available for integrating SAP with Power Platform (preview)
+title: Understand prebuilt solution available for integrating SAP with Power Platform (preview)
 description: Learn about the different solutions available for SAP integration with Power Platform.
 services: ''
 suite: flow